-2 Cook Out employees fired after Roxboro officer allegedly denied service
+2 Cook Out employees fired after cashier refused to serve Roxboro police officer

 But the manager says she would not have felt safe going outside to take the police officer's order-- not knowing the circumstances.

-The manager says she's a mother of four and worked at Cookout for ten years.
+The manager says she's a mother of four and worked at Cook Out for 10 years.

 "I'm mad.
 I'm pissed.
 I was hurt.
 I just gotta find something else.
 I got bills, kids and Christmas is coming up."